NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

+New in v4.1:
+* The application is now Fully migrated to Swift3.0
+* Bugfix: Importing of distribution packets via email no longer crashes
+* Bugfix: Glucose monitor demo no longer crashes/displays incorrect timestamps when the device uses the 12 hour format locale
+* Bugfix: Glucose monitor demo no longer duplicates data on the last row when refresh button is tapped

 New in v4.0:
 * The application is fully migrated to Swift2.2
 * Added **Continuous Glucose Monitor** profile support